kubeflow/website/content/docs/gke/authentication.md

 +++
-title = "Authenticating Kubeflow to GCP" description = "Troubleshooting guide for authentication and authorization to GCP" weight = 4
+title = "Authenticating Kubeflow to GCP" description = "Authentication and authorization to GCP" weight = 4
 +++